darrenburtont/coop-farm/README.md

 Providing improved packaging with lineage information for each individual bird.

 The Python code and notes are documented within the Python Jupyter Notebook.
-A HTML version of the notebook is included to allow access to users without needed to run Jupyter Notebooks.
+A HTML version of the notebook is included to allow access to users without Python Jupyter Notebooks.
 The collapsable Details section below includes some of the same details wihin the Notebook.

 ### Data Schema